 Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Initial recognition of loans is at fair value; subsequently the loans are stated at amortized costs using the effective interest method.
+Initial recognition of loans is at fair value plus transaction costs; subsequently, the loans are stated at amortized costs using the effective interest method.

 The Group has granted loans to certain members of the management of the Group and to management of the subsidiaries.
 The loans are secured by pledges on the shares held by management.
 The applied interest rates are based on effective interest rates.
 The net receivable is initially recognized at fair value; subsequently the receivable is stated using the effective interest method, which equals the nominal interest.
 The amount of the provision is the difference between the asset’s carrying amount and the present value of estimated future cash flows, discounted at the effective interest rate.

 Financial assets at fair value through profit or loss

 Financial assets at fair value through profit or loss are financial assets held for trading.
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term.
 Derivatives are also categorized as held for trading unless they are designated as hedges.
 The Company owns certain limited shareholdings in buildings where it is operating stores.
 These shareholdings are accounted for against fair value, based on recent transactions.
 A change in the fair value is recognized in the Income Statement.